 Corvette’s exterior color palette adds Electron Blue, replacing Navy Blue Metallic previously offered on Coupes and Convertibles.
 Electron Blue also takes the place of Speedway White as one of five choices on the Z06.

-2Here are the 2002 Corvette Specifications
+2002 Corvette Specifications

 Below is a reprint from the August 2001 issue of Vette Vues Magazine.